navy1999/Homework2_navneets099/README.md

 ## Building and Running the template

 The project uses _Gradle_ build system to compile, package and to run junit tests.
-In case you are unable to run the below `gradle` commands, please check compatibility of the installed _JDK_ against that of _Gradle (7.4)_.
+In case you are unable to run the below `gradle` commands, please check compatibility of the installed _JDK_ against that of _Gradle (8.8)_.
 You may have to lower your _JDK_ version to be compatible to that of _Gradle_ ([compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html)).
-For reference, we have used _openjdk 17.0.12_ to validate this project.

 Before executing the `gradlew` script, please make the script excutable: